woolandcandy/Candy-Guide/README.md

 #CANDY GUIDE
-Landing Page for Candy Guide Apps.
+All development for Candy Guide Apps.

 This is for HackademyKL2014